Block 1 Hero Preview — Portable Battery vs Generator CA

 No — gas generators are not currently banned in California.
 You can buy and use a CARB-compliant gas generator today.
 However, under Assembly Bill 1346, California will ban the sale of new gas-powered portable generators under 25 horsepower starting in 2028.
 If you already own a generator, you can continue using it after 2028 — the ban only affects new retail sales in California.

-There's an important practical caveat: during active PSPS events, CARB advises homeowners to avoid using generators near dry vegetation — the same conditions that trigger PSPS.
-And most California HOAs enforce noise ordinances that effectively ban generator use in neighborhoods regardless of state law.
+There's an important practical caveat: during active PSPS events, CARB advises homeowners to use extra caution running generators near dry vegetation — the same conditions that trigger PSPS.
+And many California HOAs enforce noise ordinances and restrictions that effectively limit generator use in neighborhoods regardless of state law.

 Source: CARB AB 1346, California Air Resources Board

 Runtime depends on the model and what you are running.
-The BLUETTI AC180 (1,152 Wh) runs a full-size refrigerator for 12 to 18 hours, powers a CPAP machine for 2 to 3 nights, and keeps a Wi-Fi router and phone charging running for 2 to 3 days.
-Higher-capacity EcoFlow models with 2,000 to 3,000 Wh capacity can run essential loads for 24 to 36 hours before needing a recharge.
+The BLUETTI AC180 (1,152 Wh) runs a full-size refrigerator for roughly 12 to 20 hours, powers a CPAP machine for 2 to 3 nights, and keeps a Wi-Fi router and phone charging running for 2 to 3 days.
+The EcoFlow DELTA 2 (1,024 Wh) delivers comparable runtime on essential loads — roughly 15 to 20 hours — with higher-capacity EcoFlow models available if your household needs more.

 The key advantage over a gas generator is solar recharging.
 Both EcoFlow and BLUETTI accept solar panel input — meaning that during a multi-day PSPS event, your battery station recharges during daylight hours and keeps running indefinitely.
-According to CPUC data, the average California PSPS event lasts 48 to 72 hours — within reach of a solar-recharged battery station with no fuel required.
+Event length varies by fire conditions and county; CPUC-documented PSPS events have run anywhere from about 2 days to a week in high-risk areas — well within reach of a solar-recharged battery station with no fuel required.

-A portable battery station like the EcoFlow or BLUETTI operates at zero decibels, requires no stored fuel, and produces no emissions — making it fully HOA compliant with no approval process required.
+A portable battery station like the EcoFlow or BLUETTI runs near-silent, requires no stored fuel, and produces no emissions — making it far less likely to run into HOA restrictions and requiring no approval process.
 Before purchasing a gas generator, check your HOA's CC&Rs for noise, fuel storage, and emissions language.
-In most California communities built after 1990, generators are explicitly prohibited or practically unusable under existing rules.

 For renters or homeowners who want a low-cost entry point, a portable station is the right starting place.
-For homeowners who want whole-home protection with no manual setup during an outage, the Powerwall is the permanent answer.
-SMUD customers can receive up to five thousand four hundred dollars in rebates on a Powerwall installation.
+For homeowners who want broader home protection with no manual setup during an outage, the Powerwall is the more permanent answer.
+SMUD customers can receive up to $5,400 in one-time enrollment incentives per Powerwall (household cap $10,000), plus ongoing quarterly VPP payments.
 Use our Powerwall Calculator to see your personalized savings estimate.

 Yes — a portable battery station is completely safe for indoor use, including during wildfire smoke events and PSPS outages.
 Battery stations produce zero emissions, zero exhaust, and zero combustion byproducts.
 Models using LiFePO₄ (lithium iron phosphate) battery chemistry — including the BLUETTI lineup and most current EcoFlow models — have an excellent safety record with no thermal runaway risk under normal operating conditions.

 Over five years, a battery station is cheaper for most California homeowners.
 The Honda EU2200i costs approximately $1,099 upfront plus roughly $200 per year in fuel and scheduled maintenance — totaling around $2,099 over five years based on typical PSPS usage of three events per year at two tank fills each.
-The BLUETTI AC180 costs approximately $499 upfront with near-zero ongoing costs, dropping to roughly $199 net after the PG&E $300 rebate.
-That's a five-year cost difference of over $1,900 in the battery station's favor.
+The BLUETTI AC180 or EcoFlow DELTA 2 cost approximately $499 upfront with near-zero ongoing costs — no fuel, minimal maintenance.
+Some smaller-capacity battery stations may also qualify for PG&E's rebate, further reducing net cost — check eligibility before buying if that matters to your decision.

-The gas generator only wins on total cost of ownership if you require its higher 2,200-watt continuous output for heavy loads like window air conditioners or well pumps — needs that most suburban California homeowners do not have.
-According to EIA data, California gas prices consistently rank among the highest in the United States, further widening the fuel cost gap over time.
+The gas generator only wins on total cost of ownership if you require its higher 1,800-watt continuous output (2,200W surge) for heavy loads like window air conditioners or well pumps — needs that most suburban California homeowners do not have.
+California gas prices consistently rank among the highest in the United States, which further widens the fuel cost gap over time.

 No — a standard grid-tied solar system will not power your home during a PSPS outage.
 Grid-tied inverters are required by safety law to shut down during a grid outage to protect utility workers repairing lines.
 This means your solar panels produce power but that power goes nowhere — your home stays dark even on a sunny day.
 This is one of the most common and most expensive misunderstandings in California solar.